sphen13/munki-proxy/README.md

 ## Logging

 Both access and error logs are output to stdout.
-You can view by `docker logs munki-proxy` or equivalent for your setup.
+You can view by `docker logs -f munki-proxy` or equivalent for your setup.
 We have specified a custom log file type which includes the `$upstream_cache_status` as the third attribute.
 This should help you see and analyze how efficient the cache is if you so desire.

 Example:
 ```